 Christmas is a Holiday not a Season

-Obviously, the holiday season DOES bring out the best in people.
-It is a time of year where no matter where you go you will see the warmth of twinkling lights, and people smiling (between fighting over the last toy at the store).
-People are more giving, and large non-profits report staggeringly high number of donations during the holiday season.
-(Although that may be folks trying to get a last minute tax deduction).
-Families that live far away connect, fires and candles are lit.
-Food becomes the most popular attraction, and of course, there is the magic of Christmas as seen through the eyes of a child.
-Even so, it seems that extending it before Thanksgiving and until after New Years takes away the fleeting glory of the season.
-If we love the ‘feeling’ of the holiday season, the joy and the peace that it brings, maybe each of us should try a little harder to keep our attitudes light and filled with joy throughout the entire year, rather than just during Christmas?
+Obviously, the holiday season does bring out the best in people.
+It’s a time of year when no matter where you go, you’ll see the warmth of twinkling lights and people smiling (between fighting over the last toy at the store).
+People are more giving, and large non-profits report staggeringly high numbers of donations during the holiday season.
+(Although that may be folks trying to get a last-minute tax deduction).
+Families that live far away reconnect, fires and candles are lit, food becomes the most popular attraction, and of course, there’s the magic of Christmas as seen through the eyes of a child.
+Even so, it seems that extending it before Thanksgiving and until after New Year’s takes away the fleeting glory of the season.

 Then we could go back to the fact that Christmas is a holiday, not a season.